jundalisay/superblist/content/en/superphysics/principles/definitions.md

 Immoral | the qualities of actions that will lead to negative feelings in the largest spacetime conceivable.
 Also generally adharmic since Existence is Positive.
 Intuition | Knowledge derived from the aether, which is above spacetime Karma | Action and Reaction, or Cause and Effect.
 Technically, the 7th kind of philosophical relation according to David Hume.
+Knowledge | The assimilation of perceptions with, or into, the abstract mind via ideas.
+Also, jiṋána as the subjectivization of objects (Sarkar)
 Life | The state where a mind has the ability to express independently of the physical aspects of the universe Mind | the arena for experiences
 Mode | modifications or versions of Substance